-All-Power America warrants to the original purchaser who uses the product in a consumer application (personal, residential or household usage) that all products covered under this Warranty are free from defects in material and workmanship for one year from the date of purchase.
-All products covered by this limited Warranty which are used in commercial applications (i.e. income producing) are warranted to be free of defects in material and workmanship for 90 days from the date of original purchase.
-Products covered under this Warranty include air compressors, air tools, service parts, pressure washers and generators.
+All Power America, and all its affiliates, warrants to the original purchaser who uses the product in a consumer application (personal, residential or household usage) that all products covered under this warranty are free from defects in material and workmanship for one year from the date of purchase.
+All products covered by this limited warranty which are used in commercial applications (i.e., income producing) are warranted to be free of defects in material and workmanship for 90 days from the date of original purchase.
+Products covered under this warranty include air compressors, air tools, service parts, pressure washers, and generators.

-All-Power America will repair or replace at All-Power America's sole option, products or components which have failed within the warranty period.
+All Power America, and all its affiliates, will repair or replace, at All Power America's sole option, products or components which have failed within the warranty period.
 Service will be scheduled according to the normal work flow and business hours at the service center location, and the availability of replacement parts.
-All decisions of All-Power America with regard to this limited warranty shall be final.
+All decisions of All Power America, and all its affiliates, with regard to this limited warranty shall be final.